To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Here are our policies for deferring your acceptance:

-If you choose to defer your acceptance, you must still send us your final official high school transcript.
-If you selected to have your SAT or ACT test scores considered as a part of your admissions review and you self-reported your scores on your application, you will need to send your official SAT or ACT scores to IU Bloomington, which should be sent directly from the testing agencies.
+If you have been accepted and choose to defer, you must still send us your final official high school transcript.
+If you selected to have your SAT and/or ACT scores test scores considered as a part of your admissions review and you self-reported your scores on your application, you will need to send your official SAT and/or ACT scores scores to IU Bloomington, which should be sent directly from the testing agencies.
 Your application may be re-reviewed based on any new academic information.

 You can defer your entry for up to one year; after one year has passed, you’ll need to reapply.